AriFordsham/GHCWiki/proposal/monad-of-no-return.md

-The original first revision of this proposal can be found [ here](https://mail.haskell.org/pipermail/libraries/2015-September/026121.html).
+This version has been revised based on the feedback gathered from the [proposal discussion](proposal/monad-of-no-return#discussion).
+The original revision of this proposal can be found [ here](https://mail.haskell.org/pipermail/libraries/2015-September/026121.html).
 See wiki page [History](proposal/monad-of-no-return?action=history) for changes relative to that first revision.

-# Monad of no `return` Proposal (MRP)
+# Monad of no `return` Proposal (MRP) <sup>*2e*</sup>

 ## Abstract